Qatami-0/wro-future-engineers-the-good-boys/Documentation.md.md

 5. Increase the line count whenever a valid line is detected.
 6. Continue driving until the target number of lines is reached.
 7. Stop the robot.

-This method is stronger than only using time because line counting is based on the actual field position.
-If the robot moves slightly faster or slower, the line count still gives it a way to know where it is.

----

-# 8. Obstacle Challenge Strategy

-In the obstacle challenge, the robot must move around the field while reacting to obstacles.

-The obstacle challenge uses the same basic driving system as the open challenge, but it also relies more on the laser distance sensor and AI camera.

-The laser sensor helps the robot measure distance from objects or walls.
-The AI camera helps the robot identify obstacles and make decisions based on what appears in front of it.

-The basic obstacle challenge logic is:

-1. Start the robot.
-2. Drive forward using the rear motor.
-3. Use the servo motor to steer.
-4. Use the color sensor to track colored lines when needed.
-5. Use the laser sensor to detect nearby objects or walls.
-6. Use the AI camera to identify obstacles.
-7. Adjust steering and movement based on sensor readings.
-8. Avoid obstacles and continue around the field.
-9. Stop after completing the required task.

----